imaPheven/lambda-thinking/docs/bigONotation.md

 [:top:](#summary-table)

 ## Pivot Choice in Quick Sort (O(n log n) Best, O(n^2) Worst)
 - **Description**: Quick Sort's performance heavily depends on the choice of the pivot.
-A poor pivot (e.g., smallest or largest element) can lead to quadratic time complexity, while a good pivot (e.g., middle or random element) results in the average-case \( O(n \log\,n) \).
+A poor pivot (e.g., smallest or largest element) can lead to quadratic time complexity, while a good pivot (e.g., middle or random element) results in the average-case \( O(n \log\ n) \).

 ### 1. **First Element as Pivot**
    - **Description**: Choosing the first element as the pivot can result in the worst-case \( O(n^2) \) if the array is already sorted or in reverse.